sensepost/gr-protocoldecoder/README.md

 You'll need to build that before using the block included here.

 # Samples
-Theres a sample cfile and GRC graph for you to test with.
-Install both gr-reveng and gr-protocoldecoder, then open the current-cost.grc file and run the project.
-The decoding is not perfect, so you'll see some messages that can't be decoded, and how the block deals with them.
+There's a sample cfile and GRC graph for you to test with.
+Install both gr-reveng and gr-protocoldecoder, then view the demos in the examples/ folder.

 # Usage - Protocol
 You can describe a protocol by grouping bits and converting them to an appropriate value.